psvensson/cloudsdk-st/README.md

 This is an Alpha-release, so will have a lot of sharp corners.
 Please write issues like it's going out of style, to help me make it better :)

 # Installation

+If you had a previous installation, please delete the directory ~/Pharo/Images/{your image}/pharo-local/iceberg/psvensson to make sure that you get any new stuff.
+Thx.

+Tested for Pharo 8.
+Does *not* work with Pharo 9 yet.

 ```Smalltalk
 Metacello new
     repository: 'github://psvensson/cloudsdk-st:master';